Navigation and Important Concepts

 Allocations and Recalls.
 If you have allocations mode enabled, you can view allocation history and, depending on your level of permission, allocate or recall funds here.
 For more information on these features, see Allocations Mode.

 Accounts are your cloud accounts (AWS accounts, Azure subscriptions, and Google Cloud projects).
 Accounts are contained within projects, which are in turn contained within OUs.
 Only those with higher-level permissions are able to view cloud accounts.
-For more information, see Managing Cloud Accounts.
+For more information, see Getting Started with Account Management.

 Beneath Accounts in the left navigation menu, there are links to sections where you can view billing sources, Google Cloud Service accounts, Azure CSPs, Azure enterprise agreements (EAs), and the account cache.
-For more information, see Viewing Accounts and Viewing Billing Sources.
+For more information, see Account Details and Billing Source Details.

 Use the resource inventory to view, filter, and search for resources in your cloud accounts.
 We provide a complete inventory of your cloud resources along with their spend data, tags, and compliance status.
 For more information, see Resource Inventory Overview